pabloviquez/til/adobe/aep/IdentityStrategy.md

   <img src="/adobe/aep/assets/IdentityStrategy-MergePolicy.png" alt="AEP Merge Policy" width="550" />
 </picture>

+### Schemas
-For the last part, we now move to **schemas** and how to create them so they work for our strategy.
+For the last part, we now move to **Schemas** and how to create them so they work for our strategy.
 Schemas defines how the data is going to be structured and stored in the AEP datasets.

 > [!CAUTION]
 > When working with schemas, **NEVER** enable the schemas for profile unless **YOU'RE SURE** everything works as expected.